davidesidoti/astrocourse/PROGRESS.md

    - ✅ Implement Electromagnetic Field Visualizer and Relativity Demonstrator (COMPLETED)
    - ✅ Create content for Sections 9-10 (Modern Physics, Summary/Connections) (COMPLETED)
    - Review and finalize all content and interactive elements
+4. Begin development of the Advanced Mathematics Component
+   - ✅ Create comprehensive module plan and structure (COMPLETED)
+   - ✅ Create content for Introduction to Calculus section (COMPLETED)
+   - ✅ Create content for Basic Differential Calculus section (COMPLETED)
+   - ✅ Create content for Integral Calculus Concepts section (COMPLETED)
+   - ✅ Implement interactive elements for calculus sections (COMPLETED)
+   - Create content for Basic Differential Equations section
+   - Create content for Linear Algebra section
+   - Create content for Different Coordinate Systems section
+   - Create content for Statistical Thinking and Error Analysis section
+   - Create content for Introduction to Computational Approaches section
+   - Create content for Numerical Methods for Astrophysical Problems section
+   - Implement additional interactive elements for remaining sections
-4. Add Math Helper sidebars for key concepts across all modules
+5. Add Math Helper sidebars for key concepts across all modules
-5. Create visual learning aids for complex concepts
+6. Create visual learning aids for complex concepts
-6. Integrate all interactive elements with the main course structure
+7. Integrate all interactive elements with the main course structure
-7. Test all components for usability and responsiveness
+8. Test all components for usability and responsiveness
-8. Add comprehensive documentation for each interactive element
+9. Add comprehensive documentation for each interactive element
-9. Develop assessment tools and quizzes for each module
+10. Develop assessment tools and quizzes for each module

 ## Recent Updates

 **March 25, 2025 (Latest)**
+- Started development of the Advanced Mathematics Component
+- Created comprehensive module plan and structure for the Advanced Mathematics Component
+- Implemented the first three sections:
+  - Introduction to Calculus - Providing intuitive understanding of calculus concepts with astronomical applications
+  - Basic Differential Calculus - Covering derivatives, rules of differentiation, and applications in orbital mechanics, stellar evolution, and cosmology
+  - Integral Calculus Concepts - Explaining integration techniques and applications in mass calculations, energy, and probability
+- Developed interactive elements for the calculus sections:
+  - Derivative Explorer - For visualizing derivatives and rates of change
+  - Integral Visualizer - For demonstrating integration as area under curves
+  - Differential Equation Solver - For exploring solutions to differential equations with astronomical applications
+- Each section includes detailed explanations, astronomical applications, practice problems, and learning support features
+- Updated TODO.md and PROGRESS.md to reflect completion of these sections

+**March 25, 2025**
 - Completed the Basic Mathematics Review Module
 - Created detailed lesson content for all seven key sections:
   - Algebra Essentials - Covering variables, expressions, equations, functions, exponents, and mathematical modeling with astronomical applications